fbpx

 Photo of a variety of geometry centers.

 Finally, using centers instead of worksheets allows your students to revisit a concept or skill repeatedly.
-They'll complete a worksheet once and be done with it, but if the student is still struggling with the idea, you'll have to find more worksheets.
+They’ll complete a worksheet once and be done with it, but if the student is still struggling with the idea, you’ll have to find more worksheets.
 That takes a lot of time and energy on your part.
-Having open-ended activities, such as games, students can repeatedly play until they reach mastery of the skill.
+Having open-ended activities, such as games, students can repeatedly play until they master the skill.

 Photo of shape bingo with dice and board markers.